How to deploy the SonicWall ES Virtual Appliance

 8. When the build is complete, the VA will power on.
 Watch progress in the console.

-9. When Linux completes loading, log in using admin/password (in console ) and set the IP address and subnet mask using the interface command as shown in the screen shot below.
+9. When Linux completes loading, log in first as SNWLCLI, then use admin/password (in console ) and set the IP address and subnet mask using the interface command as shown in the screen shot below.

 NOTE: After the IP address and subnet mask have been set, type interface again to confirm the configuration was successful.